ThisIsF1ne/thisisf1ne.github.io/docs/Cheatsheets/Windows/WinAD.md

 **ASREPRoast**
 --------------

 Using **impacket** GetNPUsers.py with anonymous LDAP access.
-Output file is in default format which is JTR format
+Output file is in default format which is JTR format.

 <details>
 <summary><u>More Info</u></summary>